nrz/ylikuutio/README.md

 * [Chipland Loop (120 BPM-A Major)](https://freesound.org/people/SSS_Samples/sounds/414257/) is made by SSS\_Samples and and it is licensed under [Creative Commons Attribution 3.0 Unported (CC BY 3.0) license](https://creativecommons.org/licenses/by/3.0/).
 * [Sample 97 Bpm](https://freesound.org/people/Greek555/sounds/414270/) is made by Greek555 and it is licensed under the [Creative Commons 0 (CC0 1.0) license](https://creativecommons.org/publicdomain/zero/1.0/).

-## Trademarks:
+## Trademarks
-Android is a trademark of Google Inc. See [https://developer.android.com/legal.html](https://developer.android.com/legal.html).
+* Android is a trademark of Google Inc. See [https://developer.android.com/legal.html](https://developer.android.com/legal.html).
-Coverity® and Coverity Scan® are registered trademarks of Synopsys, Inc. in the US and/or other countries.
+* Coverity® and Coverity Scan® are registered trademarks of Synopsys, Inc. in the US and/or other countries.
 See [https://www.synopsys.com/company/legal/trademarks-brands.html](https://www.synopsys.com/company/legal/trademarks-brands.html).
-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+* Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
 See [https://www.linuxmark.org/programs/legal/trademark/attribution](https://www.linuxmark.org/programs/legal/trademark/attribution).
-Synopsys® is a registered trademark of Synopsys, Inc. in the US and/or other countries.
+* Synopsys® is a registered trademark of Synopsys, Inc. in the US and/or other countries.
 See [https://www.synopsys.com/company/legal/trademarks-brands.html](https://www.synopsys.com/company/legal/trademarks-brands.html).
-Windows is a trademark of Microsoft.
+* Windows is a trademark of Microsoft.
 See [https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx).

 ## Contact info
 (found bugs and suggestions are very welcome!)